armsultan/go-showheaders/README.md

 import `"nginx/unit"` and use `unit.ListenAndServe` function instead of `"net/http"`.
 [See here](http://unit.nginx.org/installation/)
 for more details on building Go applications for Nginx Unit

-1. go apps was complied with:
+1. go apps can be complied with:

 	`CGO_ENABLED=0 GOOS=linux go build -a -installsuffix cgo -o app.go .`